deuill/mash/service/README.md

 In order to demonstrate the rules required for writing a service, we are going to build a sample service named `helloworld`, which defines two tasks, one which responds with "Hello World!" and another which responds with "Goodbye World!".

-The service also defines a configuration variable `name` which overrides the default value of "World" and allows the service to respond with a custom name (see.g.
-"Hello Alex!").
+The service also defines a configuration variable `name` which overrides the default value of "World" and allows the service to respond with a custom name (e.g. "Hello Alex!").

 ```go
 package helloworld